How the IOC finances a better world through sport

 Support for refugee athletes

 In addition, following the success of the Refugee Olympic Team at Rio 2016, the IOC launched a new Refugee Athlete Support programme, which provides NOCs with resources to support a number of refugee athletes living in their countries and allow them to prepare for and compete in international competitions.
-This pool of refugee athletes will serve as a basis for the selection of the Refugee Olympic Team for Tokyo 2020, where 29 refugee athletes competed as part of the IOC Refugee Olympic Team.
+This pool of refugee athletes served as a basis for the selection of the Refugee Olympic Team for Tokyo 2020, where 29 refugee athletes competed as part of the IOC Refugee Olympic Team.

 Athletes’ Career Transition programme prioritised

 The Olympic Channel exists as a live section under Olympics.com.
-It places athletes at the heart of its programming through content inspired by the Olympic values and brings much deserved attention to Olympians and Olympic hopefuls 24 hours a day, 7 days a week, 365 days a year.
+It places athletes at the heart of its programming through content inspired by the Olympic values and brings much deserved attention to Olympians and Olympic hopefully 24 hours a day, 7 days a week, 365 days a year.